 If there is anything you would like to take beyond what we recommend, just ask and we will guide you accordingly.

-Answer: It is likely that your diet, no matter how much you try, is not going to be perfect.
-Therefore, our goal, with everyone, is to eventually have them taking the least amount
+Answer: It is likely that your diet, no matter how much you try, is not going to be perfect. therefore, our goal, with health everyone, is to eventually have them taking the least amount

-of supplementation needed to achieve the maximum results and enable use your money to purchase good food.
+of supplementation needed to achieve the maximum results and enable you to use your money to purchase good food.
 Remember, if the foods you eat are mostly those that promote health and

 you eat very little of the foods that break the body down, the need for supplementation is reduced.